Table of Contents

 Now select I will install the operating system later and click Next.

-Step Four: Insert VMware Code in Virtual Machine file
+Step 4: Insert VMware Code in the Virtual Machine file

 Smc.version = 0

-Step Five: Install macOS Mojave on VMware Workstation
+Step 5: Install macOS Mojave on VMware Workstation

-And you’re done with the configuration, and you’re ready actually to install macOS Mojave on VMware.
+And you’re done with the configuration, and you’re ready to install macOS Mojave on VMware.

-Navigate to the VMware Workstation and start the virtual machine with Power on the virtual machine.
+Navigate to the VMware Workstation and start the virtual machine with Power on this virtual machine.